EmmaUmeh/Technical-WritingDocs/main/communicationSystem.md

 ![Structruce diagram](/main/Cmsdiagram.png "Structruce diagram")

- _why do you think some machines get faulty?_
+ _why do you think 90% of machines get technically faulty?_

 I dislike low productivity of a machines, it slows my momentum to work harder, what about you? sometimes it's really hard to configure or sort out the problem.Having potential breakdown in machines sometimes is disheartening.Yeah, i faced same issue sometime ago, it was not funny at all.
 Though my payback is to find the nearest technician to get the issue resolved (due to some lack of communication) between the machines.